 The Company's Wisconsin Certificate of Incorporation effective as of April 1, 1999 authorizes the issuance of 50,000,000 shares of common stock, \$0.10 par value per share of which 30,750,869 and 30,750,869 shares were issued and outstanding as of March 31, 2010 and 2009.
 Holders of shares of common stock are entitled to one vote for each share on all matters to be voted on by the shareholders.
 Holders of common stock have no cumulative voting rights.
 Holders of shares of common stock are entitled to share ratably in dividends, if any, as may be declared, from time to time by the Board of Directors in its discretion, from funds legally available therefore.
 In the event of a liquidation, dissolution or winding up of the Company, the holders of shares of common stock are entitled to share pro rata all assets remaining after payment in full of all liabilities.
 Holders of common stock have no preemptive rights to purchase the Company's common stock.
-There are no conversion rights or redemption or sinking fund provisions with respect to the common stock.
 All of the issued and outstanding shares of common stock are validly issued, fully paid and non-assessable.